zextras/tech-doc/source/carbonio/_admin/auth.rst

-To avoid situation like this, which may involve any service or protocol not supporting 2FA (like, e.g., the above mentioned SMTP or SOAP), on |product|, an Administrator can create suitable username/password combinations that can be used by the service to operate correctly.
+To avoid situation like this, which may involve any service or protocol not supporting 2FA (like, e.g., the above mentioned SMTP or SOAP), on |product|, an Administrator can create suitable credentials that can be used by the application to operate correctly.